jdeath/homeassistant-addons/convos/README.md

-# Home assistant add-on: MeTube
+# Home assistant add-on: Convos

 Convos is an IRC client that runs in your browser and brings the IRC experience into the 21st century.